PavanproJack/RosRangerRobot/README.md

 RangerRobot is a ROS package that implements a new local planner for move_base which is a ROS interface for interacting with the navigation stack on a robot.

-This project aims to autonomously navigate a robot from it's source location to the target location
+This project aims to autonomously navigate a robot from it's source location to the target location specifically in a ware house environment scene.

 ## Components and Software
 RangerRobot is built with the following: